 The outstanding and exemplary work that is currently in place to increase local food on campus is accomplished by passionate individuals and creative collaboration between different departments.
 In order to sustain growth and reach an increased amount of local food purchasing, we envision a new role on campus to increase and manage these unique relationships to local food businesses.
-We have called this position the local food providers in providing for the primary liaison between U-M food purchasers and local food providers in providing for the unique needs of the campus, while facilitating a smooth transaction process for local providers.
-We see this position as a support position to assist all departments with direct purchasing from farms and with finding new local sources, however We see this position as a support position to assist all departments directly.
-We see this position as a support position as a support providers directly.
-We see this position as a support position as a support providers directly.
-We see this position as a support position as a support providers directly.
-We see this position as a support position as a support position to assist all departments directly.
-We see this position as a support position as a support position to assist all departments directly.
-We see this position as a support position as a support position to assist all departments with direct purchasing from farms and with finding new local sources, however operations staff will still use Sysco and other providers directly.
+We have called this position the local food forager.
+This position would be the primary liaison between U-M food purchasers and local food providers in providing for the unique needs of the campus, while facilitating a smooth transaction process for local providers.
+We see this position as a support position to assist all departments with direct purchasing from farms and with finding new local sources, however We see this position as a support position to assist all departments with direct purchasing from farms and with finding new local sources, however operations staff will still use Sysco and other providers directly.
 We see this position as a support position to assist all departments with direct purchasing from farms and with finding new local sources, however operations staff will still use Sysco and other providers directly.